System73/tamarco/docs/tutorials/write_your_first_microservice.rst

 In the previous code, we can see that our service inherits from the Tamarco base class `Microservice`.
 This class will be the base of all the microservices and it is responsible for starting all the resources and at the same time stop all the resources properly when the microservice exits.
-It has several execution stages in its lifecycle, more information `here <../explanations/microservice_base_class>`_.
+It has several execution stages in its lifecycle.
+For more information see: :ref:`microservice_base_class`.

 The next step is to declare the Postgres resource we want to use: